 Additionally, Public Law 114-113 states, "each grantee must submit an Implementation Plan that describes the grantee's capacity and ability to manage the CDBG-DR program".
 The Implementation Plan was submitted to HUD on July 21, 2016 and is available for review on the County's Disaster Recovery webpage.
 In addition to the Implementation Plan, the regulation requires each grantee to submit an Action Plan.
-The Action Plan must describe the grantee's plans to carry out the recovery, including the operational and program management functions relative to CDBG-DR funding.
+The Action Plan must describe the grantee's plans to CDBG-DR funding.
 The following document has been prepared in compliance with these requirements and constitutes the County of Lexington's Disaster Recovery Action Plan (Action Plan).
 The Action Plan establishes how the County will implement the CDBG-DR program effectively and responsibly as stated with PL 114-113.
 We believe this plan offers the most effective and efficient opportunity to use these funds towards helping the citizens of this County to recover.